supernova remnant Cassiopeia A

 Mailing address:

-University of Hertfordshire
+Royal Holloway, University of London

 United Kingdom